-> If symptoms of an overdose occur, a friend or family member should give the first dose of naloxone, call 911 immediately, stay with you and watch you closely until emergency medical help arrives.
+If symptoms of an overdose occur, a friend or family member should give the first dose of naloxone, call 911 immediately, stay with you, and watch you closely until emergency medical help arrives.
 Your symptoms may return within a few minutes after you receive naloxone.
 If your symptoms return, the person should give you another dose of naloxone.
 Additional doses may be given every 2 to 3 minutes if symptoms return before medical help arrives.
 For more information about naloxone, visit the Narcan treatment page.
-Narcan nasal spray is the first nasal formulation of naloxone to be FDA-approved to treat known or suspected opioid overdose.
+The narcan nasal spray is the first nasal formulation of naloxone to be FDA-approved to treat known or suspected opioid overdose.

 Fentanyl Overdose Symptoms